Skip to content

 Why Employers Prioritize CompTIA A+ Certification

 Organizations across industries—including healthcare, finance, government, and technology—recognize the A+ certification as proof of fundamental IT competency.
 Many employers require A+ certification for help desk positions, desktop support roles, field service technician positions, and junior systems administrator responsibilities.
+According to CompTIA's 2026 Employer Perception Study, 91% of hiring managers report that IT certifications are important or very important when evaluating candidates for technical support positions.

+Government agencies and defense contractors specifically require A+ certification for certain positions, as it meets DoD Directive 8140 compliance standards for technical support and cyber defense roles requiring validated technical competencies.
 The certification's emphasis on security fundamentals has become increasingly important as cyber threats continue to escalate.
-Understanding proper network security principles acquired through A+ certification preparation provides the foundation for implementing comprehensive cybersecurity frameworks and enterprise protection strategies that defend organizational assets against sophisticated threat actors.
-The Core 2 exam dedicates 25% of content to security topics, covering social engineering defense, malware remediation, access control implementation, and data protection—critical competencies for any IT professional in 2026.
+Understanding proper network security principles acquired through A+ certification preparation provides the foundation for implementing social engineering defense and enterprise protection strategies that defend organizational assets against sophisticated threat actors.

 CompTIA A+ Core Exams: 220-1101 and 220-1102 Breakdown

-The CompTIA A+ certification requires passing two separate exams that together validate comprehensive IT support competencies.
+Both required exams together validate thorough IT support competencies.
 Both exams were updated in April 2025 to reflect current technology trends including Wi-Fi 6E (802.11ax), Windows 11 administration, cloud computing advancements, and emerging security threats.
 The exams will remain valid through 2028, ensuring certification holders demonstrate current technical knowledge.
+Each exam costs $253 USD through Pearson VUE testing centers worldwide or via online proctoring.

 Core 1 Exam (220-1101): Hardware and Network Technology